AzmathShaik29/Observability/Day-3/Troubleshooting.md

 - With the above changes I can access to the Grafana but I cannot access Prometheus (404 page not found) and Alertmanager (502 bad Gateway)

 ## ERROR 4
-- Later I got an issue with the alertmanager, like it is crashing everytimg
+- Later I got an issue with the alertmanager, like it is crashing everytime.

-## Step 1: Edit the StatefulSet
+1️⃣ Edit the StatefulSet
 ```bash
 kubectl get pods -n monitoring
 ```